Kyligence/kylin-tpch/README.md

 9. Download Kylin4 package with local cache + soft affinity feature by [public website](https://s3.cn-northwest-1.amazonaws.com.cn/asia.public.kyligence.io/kylin/apache-kylin-4.0.0-bin-spark3-soft.tar.gz)

 > Note:
->   if you download not match jdk version, please check the scripts/*.sh which variables about jdk!
+>   If you download not match jdk version, please check the scripts/*.sh which variables about jdk!
 >
->   if you want to use Kylin4 with local cache + soft affinity feature, please download the `experimental` package above.
+>   If you want to use Kylin4 with local cache + soft affinity feature, please download the `experimental` package above.

 ![tars](images/tars.jpg)